fortran-lang/stdlib/doc/specs/stdlib_hash_functions.md

 ##### Result

-The result is a scalar integer of kind `INT64` with at most the lowest `nbits` nonzero.
+The result is an integer of kind `INT64` with at most the lowest `nbits` nonzero, mapping to a range 0 to `nbits-1`.

 ##### Note